teleprint-me/archive/docs/specs/02-Cost-Averaging.md

 #### WIP (Work In Progress)

-1. Initialize a list of `CostAverageRecord` objects.
-2. For each record in the input data:
+1. Read environment variables

     a.
-Extract relevant information such as exchange, product_id, datetime, principal_amount, market_price, and side.
+Get the EXCHANGE, PRODUCT_ID, PRINCIPAL_AMOUNT, and INTERVAL.

+2. Create a broker instance using the `broker_factory` function with the EXCHANGE.

+3. Read the existing records from the CSV file using `read_csv` from the `io` module.

+4. Initialize an empty list for storing `CostAverageRecord` objects.

+5. For each interval in the DCA strategy:

+    a.
+Execute or simulate an order using the broker:

+        i.
+If execute flag is True, call the broker's `order` method with the PRINCIPAL_AMOUNT and PRODUCT_ID.

+        ii.
+If execute flag is False, simulate the order without actually placing it.

     b.
-Calculate the current target, current value, order size, and total order size.
+Retrieve the order information, including datetime, market_price, side, and quote_size.

     c.
-Calculate gain or loss if applicable.
+Calculate the current target, current value, total order size, and gain or loss if applicable.

     d.
-Create a `CostAverageRecord` object with the extracted and calculated values.
+Create a `CostAverageRecord` object with the extracted and calculated values, and increment the interval.

     e.
 Add the `CostAverageRecord` object to the list.

+6. If executing orders:

+    a.
+Append the new `CostAverageRecord` objects to the existing records.

+    b.
+Write the updated records to the CSV file using `write_csv` from the `io` module.

-3. Return the list of `CostAverageRecord` objects.
+7. If simulating, print the list of `CostAverageRecord` objects for review using `print_csv` from the `io` module.

 ## Summary